samgovier/front-end-dev/epctsjs/ts.md

     * Since this code block is now waiting on an asynchronous action, *it has become asynchronous itself*.
 4. Wrap the `await` call and all dependent code in a function that is marked as async and returns a promise.
 5. Repeat the previous steps until all async operations are accounted for.

+Say we have the following code with a promise:

+    function DoAsyncStuff(): Promise<void> {}
+    function DoOtherStuff(): void {}
+    DoAsyncStuff().then(DoOtherStuff);

+The first step to allow us to use await is to mark DoAsyncStuff with async.

+    async function DoAsyncStuff(): Promise<void> {}

+Next use await instead of then to delay DoOtherStuff until DoAsyncStuff resolves:

+    async function DoAsyncStuff(): Promise<void> {}
+    function DoOtherStuff(): void {}

+    await DoAsyncStuff();
+    DoOtherStuff();

+Almost done, but this code currently has a compile error.
+Everything coming after the await call needs to be delayed and is now asynchronous itself, so it __must__ be contained in an async function.
+To fix the problem, wrap it in an async method.

+    async main(): Promise<void>
+    {
+        await DoAsyncStuff();
+        DoOtherStuff();
+    }

+    main();

+While in C# we like to be strict about async functions, we are not as strict about TypeScript: the big difference being that if we have a sync and async version of a function, then we should append the end of the function with `Async`.

+### Returning a value from async/await
+The initial setup is the same as promises:
+1. Specify the type of the return type in the type parameter
+2. Pass the result to the resolve function.

+The big difference is that if you call it directly, the promise is returned instead of the eventual value.
+If you await the promise, you'll get the value directly.

+    let name = await sayHi();
+    await sayBye(name);
+    dontForget();

+### Handling errors in async functions

+Recall that the goal with async/await is to make async code read more like sync code.
+Same is true with errors.
+To catch an error, simply wrap the await in a try/catch.

+Async Loading Modules
+---

+In the previous imports, modules were loaded statically.
+This means whenever the script file is loaded, all dependencies are also loaded.
+This can be wasteful for imports that are rarely used:

+    // Statically loaded modules
+    import * as common from "../CommonlyUsedStuff";
+    import * as rare from "../RarelyUsedStuff";

+    let isEdgeCase: boolean = common.DoCommonStuff();

+    if(isEdgeCase)
+    {
+        rare.DoRareStuff();
+    }

+In this case, it would be more efficient to load RarelyUsedStuff dynamically.
+To do so, use import as a function.
+Because loading the file in this way is async, import returns a promise and is marked as async.

+    // Statically loaded module
+    import * as common from "../CommonlyUsedStuff";

+    async main(): Promise<void>
+    {
+        let isEdgeCase: boolean = common.DoCommonStuff();

+        if(isEdgeCase)
+        {
+            // Dynamically load module
+            const rare = await import("../RarelyUsedStuff");
+            rare.DoRareStuff();
+        }
+    }

+    main();